How To Make Natural Deodorant

 And it also manages to keep body odor to a minimum.
 In fact, it may even control odor better than store bought deodorants.
 But for those who have no issues with skin irritation, you can always use baking soda as well.

 Baking soda is known for its ability to absorb moisture and neutralize body odor.
 In fact, we're sure you've used baking soda to soak up a bad smell you've discovered in your fridge.

 And while your pits may not cool off like your fridge does, you'll appreciate having baking soda in your own deodorant.
 Both to keep you from stinking up your environment and keep those sweat stains from leaking out.

 Bees wax is a great stabilizing ingredient to include in your DIY deodorant.
 In fact, it's also a common ingredient found in lip balms, lotion bars, and more.

 If you're simply looking for an alternative to cornstarch or tapioca starch, consider the starch of potatoes your next best bet.
 While it can absorb moisture like its fellow starches, it is significant to note that arrowroot powder is also commonly used in the best all natural deodorant for its ability to draw toxins from the body.

 Choosing an essential oil for your all natural deodorant is an art.
-There's tea tree oil, lavender, grapefruit essential oil, and more.
+There's tea tree oil (which has antibacterial properties), lavender, grapefruit essential oil, and more.
 So it's really up to you how you want to smell to the world.

 A sample DIY natural deodorant recipe